Gunivers/Bookshelf/docs/modules/biome.md

 **`#bs.biome:get_base_temperature`**

-Allows to retrieve the base temperature of the biome at the execution position of the function.
+Get the base temperature of the biome at the execution position of the function.

 Inputs

 :   (execution) `at <entity>` or `positioned <x> <y> <z>`
-    : The position where you want to get the temperature.
+    : The position from which you want to get the temperature.

 Output

-:   (score) `$biome.get_base_temperature bs.out` as an int scaled by 10^8
+:   (score) `$biome.get_base_temperature bs.out`
+    : The base temperature of the biome (scaled by 10^8).

+    (return)
-    : The base temperature of the biome.
+    : The base temperature of the biome (scaled by 10^8).

 Example

-:   Get the base temperature of the current biome
+:   Get the base temperature of the current biome:

     ```
     # Once
     function #bs.biome:get_base_temperature

     # See the result
-    tellraw @a [{"text": "The temperature of my biome: ", "color": "dark_gray"},{"score":{"name":"$biome.get_base_temperature", "objective": "bs.out"}, "color": "gold"}]
+    tellraw @a [{"text": "The base temperature of the biome: ", "color": "dark_gray"},{"score":{"name":"$biome.get_base_temperature", "objective": "bs.out"}, "color": "gold"}]
     ```

 :::
-:::{tab-item} At a given location
+:::{tab-item} At a given position

 **`#bs.biome:get_temperature`**

-Allows to retrieve the temperature at the execution position of the function taking into account the temperature of the biome and its altitude.
+Get the temperature at the execution position of the function taking the altitude into account.

 Inputs

 :   (execution) `at <entity>` or `positioned <x> <y> <z>`
-    : The position where you want to get the temperature.
+    : The position from which you want to get the temperature.

 Output

-:   (score) `$biome.get_temperature bs.out` as an int scaled by 10^8
+:   (score) `$biome.get_temperature bs.out`
+    : The temperature at the given position (scaled by 10^8).

+    (return)
-    : The temperature at the given location.
+    : The temperature at the given position (scaled by 10^8).

 Example

-:   Get the temperature at the current altitude
+:   Get the temperature at the current altitude:

     ```
     # Once